HaoTang-1/gedi-process-desktop/README.md

 - Large granules: only metadata is cached; waveforms/RH are read when a shot is selected.
 - Map points are downsampled for display.
-- **Do not commit large NASA HDF5 files to the repository.** Provide download instructions instead.

 Obtain GEDI products from [NASA LP DAAC](https://lpdaac.usgs.gov/) (registration may be required).